 - The lowest section of this run floods in rain in a couple places.
 It's still completely usable, you'll just need to go around or get your feet wet.

 - The view at the top of isn't a "big" view, but it's still enjoyable and worth the satisfaction of reaching the spot

 - The access road can be used at both the start and end of the run to shorten/speed up an outing.

 Low seasonal pools border the trail as it works past the base of a short ridge.
 Ahead, a sweeping switchback turns up the slope to climb through a grove of alders that let in the light.
 The remainder of the trail travels over a gravel reinforced tread with alders on either side.

-.
-Continue west to quickly reach a "Y" on the wide gravel and stone-embedded path.
-Take the right option (as mapped) to head up a generously wide singletrack that meanders over a bridge and uphill.
+Cross over the access road to continue west past the Baneberry Trail.
+Keep right (as mapped) to head up a generously wide singletrack that meanders over a bridge and uphill.
 The forest is open and is composed mostly of deciduous trees.
 Occasional drainage work is easily navigated and keeps the mud and puddles at bay.

-is reached.
+Eventually, the trail levels off at a small clearing where it intersects the Baneberry Trail.
 Turn right as the potentially muddier singletrack casually works around the edge of the slope.
 The comfortably wide trail soon begins to rise and runners will enjoy a thickening undergrowth of ferns as they continue.

 About halfway up, a shrouded view of Lake Whatcom pops up through the trees before the trail follows a small ridgeline along the edge of the slope.
 Things get tighter as the narrow path picks through the trees and works up a series of switchbacks.
 At the top, the trail halts at a small split-log bench that sits in front of a small view of Lake Whatcom and Stewart Mountain.
 This loop turns around after you've checked out the view or snapped some shots.